 One of the lamps flickered, which shows a lack of maintenance by the operator.

-Premium check-in for several airlines were available at the end of Jakarta CGK terminal 2D check-in area.
+Premium check-in for several airlines were available at the end of CGK terminal 2D check-in area.

 The check-in counters looked very dated, possibly the same as what I saw on my first intercontinental flight to Frankfurt on 2002.

-Thanks to Garuda moving to Jakarta CGK terminal 3, Jakarta CGK terminal 2F check-in area was undergoing a renovation.
+Thanks to GA moving to CGK terminal 3, CGK terminal 2F check-in area was undergoing a renovation.

-Soon, queue for Lion Air group flights to Kuala Lumpur KUL and Bangkok DMK were opened with only one counter each.
-I decided to join the queue anyway as no counter for flight to Singapore had opened despite the ETD being only 2 hours 30 minutes away.
+Soon, queue for Lion Air group flights to KUL and DMK were opened with only one counter each.
+I decided to join the queue anyway as no counter for flight to SIN had opened despite the ETD being only 2 hours 30 minutes away.
 Queue was very long for both flights.

 As there were some network problems, I ended up waiting for 40 minutes.
 While it was gruesome, it was still better than the 1 hour wait on Cebu Pacific's flight from Hong Kong using their densely configured A330-300.
 Boarding pass was flimsy, typical in Lion Air Group's operation in Indonesia.
 I also inquired about the load for the day as usual, and the agent mentioned a load of 100 passengers on a 215-seats B737-900ER.